 Do watermelons need deep soil?

-If grown in the best soil for watermelons, these plants can reach immense sizes when fully mature.
+If grown in the best watermelon soil, these plants can reach immense sizes when fully mature.
 Despite their enormity above ground, they don’t have especially deep roots.

-Watermelon roots extend into the ground a bit less than a foot, where they create a mound.
+Watermelon roots extend into the ground slightly less than a foot, creating a mound.
 This mound is a tangle of roots that store excess water and nutrients, providing the watermelon plant with a steady food supply.

-When planting watermelons in containers, you should select a container that is at least 18 inches deep.
+When planting watermelons in containers, select a container at least 18 inches deep.
 This will provide ample space for watermelon roots to grow and develop without overcrowding.
-Be mindful that melon roots are sensitive to excess moisture, even with the best soil for growing watermelons in containers.
+Remember that melon roots are sensitive to excess moisture, even with the best soil for growing watermelons in containers.
 You’ll want to ensure the container has adequate drainage to prevent root rot.

 How often should watermelon be watered?